 HSAI SHAREHOLDER ALERT: Jakubowitz Law Reminds Hesai Shareholders of a Lead Plaintiff Deadline of June 6, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Hesai Group (NASDAQ: HSAI).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Hesai Group HSAI.

 To receive updates on the lawsuit, fill out the form: